 UNC’s Silent Sam drew attention because it stood as a defiant symbol defining the contrast between the two versions of North Carolina that have long existed in the state.
 A Confederate statue erected in 1913 on the campus of the oldest public university in America and long the most liberal institution in the South, Silent Sam’s construction was bankrolled by the United Daughters of the Confederacy.
 Almost immediately, the white citizens of the state, more so than the white students who actually attended the college, clung to it as a sign that even in the most liberal bubble North Carolina had to offer, the state’s history as the final one to secede from the Union and fight on the side of slavery would not be forgotten.
 For nearly its entire existence, including when I toured the college as a teenager, Silent Sam was considered a highlight on campus tours.

-The existence of the statue has been protested for decades, but the controversy was recently reignited when a reporter unearthed the monument’s dedication speech made by white supremacist Julian Carr.
-In the address, Carr boasted of whipping a “negro wench” just yards away from where the statue stood for over a century.
+The existence of the statue has been protested for decades, but the controversy has grown over the past decade, beginning with a graduate student’s discovery of the monument’s dedication speech by white supremacist Julian Carr.* In the address, Carr boasted of whipping a “negro wench” just yards away from where the statue stood for over a century.

 In August 2018, UNC students and Chapel Hill residents teamed together to tear down Silent Sam, leaving the school’s leadership with a choice to make.
 Just a year out from the murder of Heather Heyer at the University of Virginia, many assumed that the UNC-Chapel Hill administration would permanently remove Silent Sam to avoid violent and potentially fatal counterprotests from white supremacists, far-right activists, and Confederate sympathizers.